avmjs/vapjs-filter/README.md

 ## About

-A simple module to help manage Ethereum RPC filters that supports both callbacks and promises.
+A simple module to help manage Vapory RPC filters that supports both callbacks and promises.

 Note, `.watch` promises only fire once (as Promise standards specify), and will only fire when the watcher result has a length greater than zero (i.e. logs are present).